4d/4D-NetKit/README.md

 #### Description

 `Google.mail.update()` adds or removes labels on the specified messages to help categorizing emails.
-The label can be system labels (e.g., NBOX, SPAM, TRASH, UNREAD, STARRED, IMPORTANT) or custom labels.
+The label can be a system label (e.g., NBOX, SPAM, TRASH, UNREAD, STARRED, IMPORTANT) or a custom label.
 Multiple labels could be applied simultaneously.

 For more information check out the [label management documentation](https://developers.google.com/gmail/api/guides/labels).